-Did you know you’re crawling in bacteria?
+Did you know you are crawling in bacteria?
 Yes, you read that right.

-Your personal, microbial community resides on, and inside you.
+Your personal microbiome or microbial community resides on, and inside you.
 With around 100 trillion microbes outnumbering your own cells by 10 to 1 you’re actually more bacteria than you are innate human cells.
 Your microbiome weighs around the same as your brain and literally keeps you alive.

 The majority of microbes live inside your gut, with the remainder taking up home on your skin.

 By improving your microbiome you can regain your health, bring back a glow to your skin, shine to your hair and improve energy levels to name but a few.
-Want to know more?
-In this post, I’ll cover what I do to keep mine optimal and tips on what you can do to improve yours.
+In this article, I will cover what I do to optimise my microbiome and share some tips on what you can do to improve yours.

 It’s individual to you, and in part, acquired from your mother whilst you were growing in her womb, along with many environmental factors.
-Your very own, personalised ecosystem and Just like us, no two are the same.
-Initially shaped by maternal health, weight and use of antibiotics to some extent, all of which come together to give us our unique set of bacteria remaining with us for life.
+Your very own, personalised ecosystem and Just like each of us, no two are the same.
+Initially shaped by maternal health, weight and use of antibiotics to some extent, all of which come together to give us our unique set of bacteria which remains with us for life.